Skip to main content

 GIS & Spatial Analysis

-With an increasing demand for professionals trained in geospatial technologies, WVU is answering the call through its Geographic Information Systems (GIS) and Spatial Analysis graduate certificate, offered jointly by the Davis College of Agriculture, Natural Resources and Design and Eberly College of Arts and Sciences
+With an increasing demand for professionals trained in geospatial technologies, WVU is answering the call through its Geographic Information Systems (GIS) and Spatial Analysis graduate certificate, offered jointly by the Davis College of Agriculture and Natural Resources and Eberly College of Arts and Sciences

 The program is ideal for working professionals and graduate students who desire advanced training in this high growth industry.
 It incorporates predictive modeling, data exploration, technical issues, programming, spatial hydrology, and remote sensing into the curriculum, making it the first of its kind in West Virginia.